-Pro League Finals Group B upsets favor North
+ESL Pro League Finals Group B upsets favor North’s championship hopes

-The conclusion of Group B at the ESL Pro League Season 5 Finals signaled the end of the two-day group stage, and North came out on top.
+The conclusion of Group B at the ESL Pro League Season 5 Finals signaled the end of the two day group stage, and North has emerged atop of the group.

 Team Liquid fortunately prevented another three-way tie between themselves, OpTic Gaming, and Natus Vincere.
 Mousesports’ only loss was to North and North’s only loss was to Liquid.
 Had Liquid lost their game against North, a set of tiebreakers would’ve taken place.

-Both OpTic and Na’Vi ended their run in Dallas with 2-3 records while NRG Esports went home without winning a map at 0-5.
+Both OpTic and Na’Vi ended their run in Dallas, Texas with 2-3 records while NRG Esports went home without winning a map at 0-5.

-Mousesports’ win on Cobblestone ruined OpTic’s weekend playoff plans.
+Mousesports’ win on Cobblestone ruined any OpTic’s weekend playoff plans.
 Although OpTic won the first pistol round, mouz controlled the pace of the game with great economic management throughout, which helped sway some momentum in the international team’s favor.
 Chris “chrisJ” de Jong performed phenomenally at 30 total kills, six entry frags, and a 105.6 average damage per round.
-Mouz’s win against OpTic could be viewed as an upset because of their underdog disposition and high fan expectations for OpTic.
+Mouz’ win against OpTic could be viewed as an upset because of their underdog disposition and high fan expectations of OpTic.

-The second match of the day for mouz was a showdown against Liquid.
+The second match of the day for mouz was a showdown against Liquid, whose chops were fresh for the day.
 Mouz played an explosive Terrorist side on the first half of Inferno against the North Americans, leaving them at only four successful force buys in the first half.
 Mouz’s rookie, Robin “ropz” Kool, showed off his accuracy with an incredible 61.5 HS percentage.
 Mouz ended the game at 16-12 despite a couple hiccups on their Counter-Terrorist side.

 Mouz made light work of NRG on Mirage in their last game of the group stage.
 Mouz trapped the flailing North Americans at four rounds on their Terrorist side, giving them only three successful retakes.
 With a lot of room for error in the second half, the diverse European squad gave some leniency to NRG on their Terrorist side.
 Every player on mousesports performed to the best of their abilities in the team’s 16-10 win over NRG.